News Update :

 Filled with social media regret?
 You're not alone

 About a quarter of social media users say they've posted content on social networks that could be harmful to their job prospects, according to a FindLaw.com survey.
-The study also found that about three-quarters of young users had deleted posts after having second thoughts about how something they'd shared might be viewed by current or potential employers.
+The study also found that about three-quarters of young users had deleted posts after having second thoughts about how something they

 comments | | Read More...